oxidecomputer/rfd-api/README.md

 Choose an authentication mode based on the kind of session you want, either a short-term session token (id) or a long-term api token (token).

-3a.
-Authenticate against the API with `rfd-cli auth login google` via a session 3b.
+3. a.
+Authenticate against the API with `rfd-cli auth login google` via a session

+3. b.
 Authenticate against the API with `rfd-cli auth login google -m token` via a token

 ## RFD Model